s-victor/TinyPedal/docs/customization.md

 Mono type font is highly recommended.
 To set custom font, write `full font name` inside quotation marks.
 If a font name is invalid, a default fallback font will be used by program.

     font_size
-Set font size, increase or decrease font size will also apply to widget size.
-Value only accept `integer`, do not put any decimal place.
+Set font size in pixel, increase or decrease font size will also apply to widget size.

     font_weight
 Acceptable value: `normal` or `bold`.